learn-co-curriculum/plotly-lab/README.md

 # {'title': 'chart', 'xaxis': {'range': [1, 3]}}
 ```

-Ok, now let's see this `build_layout` function in action.
+Ok, now let's see this `layout` function in action.

 ```python